dylan-k/biblio/README.md

   Use Zotero, or whatever you like to create a bibliography.
 It shouldn't really matter what you use, so long as you can do...

+  - Step 2: Create a JSON or YAML file that contains the bibliography
+  -
-  - Step 2: Create a JSON or YAML file that contains the bibliography Most citation managers can export json, but if you prefer to work with YAML you can convert it e.g. jsontoyaml.com put your YAML in a file like biblios.yml in the _data directory (see also: http://www.madhur.co.in/blog/2013/11/05/makingmostdatadirectory.html)
+Most citation managers can export to `json`, and increasingly to `cff` a newer [YAML-compatible file format for citations](https://citation-file-format.github.io/).
+You can also convert  e.g. jsontoyaml.com

+put your YAML in a file like biblios.yml in the _data directory (see also: http://www.madhur.co.in/blog/2013/11/05/makingmostdatadirectory.html)

   - Step 3: Create a Jekyll Template for Your Bibliography